pavani-1510/Interview-Resources/README.md

 ---

 ✅ **Step 3: Learn Data Structures & Algorithms (DSA)**
-Once you’re comfortable with basic problem-solving, move on to mastering DSA.
+Once you’re comfortable with basic problem-solving, move on to mastering DSA in Leetcode.

 ### 📊 **Arrays**